lsst-dm/dmtn-185/index.rst

 We define software-level provenance as the type of provenance information that:

-1. Records the names and versions of the software that were participants in the system state of interest; for example “what were the camera readout parameters at the time this observation was taken”
+1. Records the names and versions of the software that were participants in the system state of interest; “what were the camera readout parameters at the time this observation was taken” for example.
 2. Could make these available in a way that would allow the system to be reconfigured back to that state.

 Therefore in scope to this section is data and metadata that would allow the reproduction of a previous state of the software systems of the observatory, including: